 - Prohibited Items – make sure you read through our material on prohibited items.
-During the holiday season border inspectors seizes higher quantities of foreign fruits, vegetables, meats and animal/plant products.
+During the holiday season, border inspectors seizes higher quantities of foreign fruits, vegetables, meats and animal/plant products.
 Fresh fruits and vegetables grown outside of the U.S. or Canada are typically prohibited.
 However, even some Canadian and U.S. grown fruits and vegetables may not be allowed.
-For example, Mandarin or “Christmas” oranges, lemons, limes, grapefruit and pomelo cannot be brought into the U.S. Failure to declare prohibited agriculture products or food items can result in fines up to $1,000 so be careful.
+For example, Mandarin or “Christmas” oranges, lemons, limes, grapefruit and pomelo cannot be brought into the U.S. Failure to declare prohibited agriculture products or food items can result in fines up to $1,000, so be careful.

 Peak Easter Weekend Traffic Periods

 Thousand Islands Bridge in New York has seen vehicles backed up to Highway 401.
-Travelers entering the U.S. have had to wait up to two hours Friday and Saturday because of heavy southbound traffic from Canada.
+Travelers entering the U.S. have had to wait up to two hours on Friday and Saturday because of heavy southbound traffic from Canada.

 Lewiston-Queenston bridge – at times on Friday mornings and afternoons wait times into the U.S. have been up to 2 1/2 hours.

-In the New York Niagara Area your best bet is generally to use the Whirlpool Bridge if all passengers have a NEXUS card.
-Second choice is usually the Rainbow bridge.
+In the New York Niagara Area, your best bet is generally to use the Whirlpool Bridge if all passengers have a NEXUS card.
+Second choice is usually the Rainbow Bridge.

 Major ports such as Peace Arch in Washington State have traditionally experienced peak wait times longer than 3 hours.
 The Peace Arch and the Blaine Pacific Truck Crossing are typically the busiest border crossings in Washington State.
 Consider using the Lynden / Aldergrove or Sumas / Abbotsford-Huntingdon ports.
-In past years, travelers waited more than three hours and 20 minutes at noon on Good Friday at Peace Arch.
+In past years, travelers have waited more than 3 hours and 20 minutes at noon on Good Friday at Peace Arch.
 However, as wait times at the Peace Arch and Pacific crossings decreased during the day, they got longer at Lynden and Sumas.
 These smaller ports have fewer lanes.
 At 3pm, Peace Arch reported a 50-minute delay and the Pacific crossing wait was just under two hours.
 Lynden and Sumas crossings were both reporting waits of more than three hours.

-Special Law Enforcement
+Special Law Enforcement at Easter

 Many border states step up law enforcement over long weekends such as these.
 Police in New York, Ontario, and Quebec usually coordinate an extensive traffic enforcement initiative called “Safety Without Borders” all around the U.S. / Canada border.
 They will be focusing on violations such as speeding, cell phone use, texting, impaired driving, and failure to wear safety restraints.
 Prior years have seen as much as 1,100 tickets issued during a single day.
 There will be special attention around the New York ports in Buffalo, Niagara Falls, Thousand Islands, and Blackpool / Champlain.
 Commercial vehicles will also be subject to heightened inspection activity to ensure they are in proper working order.

 Ferry services also experience heavier traffic during the Easter holidays.
-Washington BC Ferries have traditionally been busy on Good Friday, with delays reported throughout the day.
+Washington BC ferries have traditionally been busy on Good Friday, with delays reported throughout the day.
 You should consider making advance reservations, or plan to show up about an hour before departure time.
 Foot passengers should be at the terminal about 40 minutes ahead of departure.